sajeetharan/SajeeWeb/blog/2019/12/2019-12-19-cloud-adoption-developers-perspective-trends-from-stackoverflow/index.md

 ---
-title: "Cloud Adoption : Developers perspective trends from Stackoverflow"
+title: 'Cloud Adoption : Developers perspective trends from Stackoverflow'
-utcDate: "2019-12-19"
+Date: '2019-12-19'
 categories:
-  - "aws"
+  - aws
-  - "azure"
+  - azure
-  - "cloud"
+  - cloud
-  - "developer"
+  - developer
-  - "gcp"
+  - gcp
-  - "microsoft"
+  - microsoft
 tags:
-  - "cloudadoption"
+  - cloudadoption
-  - "stackoverflow"
+  - stackoverflow
-  - "trends"
+  - trends
-coverImage: "banner1.jpg"
+coverImage: banner1.jpg
+utcDate: '2025-04-24T09:52:37.638Z'
 ---

 I have been answering questions on Stackoverflow since 2011, and recently i started answering questions on #Azure.
 I was amazed to see the growth of Azure in the last 3 years among developers which is almost 200%.
 More the questions means more are implementing solutions on Azure.